The Elder Scrolls III: Morrowind: Modifications

+The Elder Scrolls Construction Set

 Bethesda Softworks, the developer of Morrowind, offers the ability to change the game via plugins (often referred to as modifications, or mods for short) using The Elder Scrolls Construction Set, which comes with the PC version of the game.
 The Construction Set, and a variety of third-party mod-making tools, allow the modder to create and edit different objects, places, characters, dialogues, races, birthsigns, abilities, and skills.
 Characters can be made as strong or as fast as the user wants, and allows the player to experience the game in a way that would not normally be possible within the game's mechanics.

 These plugins are usually easy to install and can change almost everything in the game.
 Plugins can add or modify existing mechanics, creatures, weapons, armor, quests, people, playable species, Easter eggs, stores, player-owned houses, cities, plotlines, and entire landmasses with some or all of the above.

+Official and player modifications

-Organized projects, such as Tamriel Rebuilt and Project: Tamriel, attempt to recreate the originally envisioned Morrowind province and other parties of Tamriel, as seen in other The Elder Scrolls games.
-For example, there are interpretations of both Cyrodiil and Skyrim, the settings of later The Elder Scrolls games.
-The total conversion mod, Arktwend, developed by SureAI (the same developers behind Nehrim: At Fate's Edge and Enderal: The Shards of Order) was developed on Morrowinds engine and requires Morrowind, Tribunal, and Bloodmoon to play.
+Many major player modifications for Morrowind introduce new areas or quests, and several organized projects have attempted to recreate the provinces of Tamriel consistent with their presentation in earlier or later Elder Scrolls titles.
+The Tamriel Rebuilt project, founded in 2001 and still active, is a fan-made expansion to the game with the aim of recreating the entire mainland province of Morrowind, with the first release in 2006, and new areas added continually since that time.
+Similar projects include the Project: Tamriel series, which aims to recreate Cyrodiil (shown in The Elder Scrolls IV: Oblivion) and Skyrim (shown in The Elder Scrolls V: Skyrim) with portrayals more consistent with their descriptions in Morrowind.
+Arktwend, a total conversion mod developed by SureAI (the same developers behind Nehrim: At Fate's Edge and Enderal: The Shards of Order), was developed on Morrowind's engine and requires Morrowind, Tribunal, and Bloodmoon to play.

-Many change or enhance the graphical aspects of the game, such as lighting, 3D models, colors, and textures.
+Many other mods change or enhance the graphical aspects of the game, such as lighting, 3D models, colors, and textures.
 Others attempt to optimise demanding meshes (e.g. by reducing draw calls or texture atlasing) or fix unpatched bugs left in the game with unofficial patches.
 Additionally, Bethesda has produced official mods, such as Siege at Firemoth, which may be found on the official site.
 All official plugins are included in the GOG.com release of the Game of the Year Edition.